Zechut Avot - The Merit of Our Fathers

 * * *

-Yeshiyahu (Isaiah) 41:8 But thou, Israel, [art] my servant, Jacob whom I have chosen, the seed of Avraham my friend.
+Yeshayahu (Isaiah) 41:8 But thou, Israel, [art] my servant, Jacob whom I have chosen, the seed of Avraham my friend.

 III.
 In Our Prayers

 Only the horn of a ram, a shofar, can summon HaShem on our behalf, because only the horn of a ram will remind HaShem of when Avraham offered his son to HaShem and instead sacrificed a ram, a ram whose horns were caught in a nearby thicket.
-The shofar is inextricably linked to the akeida, the binding of Yitzchak.
+The shofar is inextricably linked to the Akeida, the binding of Yitzchak.
 When we blast the shofar next Rosh HaShanah, we will be reminding HaShem of the righteousness of Avraham.

 The Mussaf service on the 2nd day of Yom Teruah, Rosh HaShanah, contains the following prayer: